-1. Integrity e.g., Consistent honesty; following the American Nurses Association Code of Ethics for Nurses; can be trusted with confidential information and the property of others; complete and accurate documentation of patient care and learning activities 2.
-Empathy e.g., Showing compassion for others; responding appropriately to the emotional response of patients and family members; demonstrating respect for other; demonstrating a calm, compassionate, and helpful demeanor toward those in need; being supportive and reassuring to others 3.
-Motivation and e.g., Taking initiative to complete assignments; taking initiative to improve and/or Confidence correct behavior; taking on and following through on tasks without constant supervision; showing enthusiasm for learning improvement; consistently striving for excellence in all aspects on patient care and professional activities; accepting constructive feedback in a positive manner; taking advantage of learning opportunities; demonstrating an awareness of strengths and limitations; maintaining an outward appearance of confidence in the patient's presence 4.
-Appearance and e.g., Consistently follows Professional Appearance Guidelines in the Nursing Pro Personal Hygiene ram Student Handbook 5.
-Communications e.g., Speaking clearly; writing legibly; listening actively; adjusting communication strategies to various situations; expressing concerns using "I" statements; speaking directly to the person if you have a conflict; speaking up for own needs, not generalizing for a group; refraining from belittling or negative nonverbal messages, such as: eye rolling, raising eyebrows and/or making faces; avoiding constant criticism, scapegoating and/or fault-finding; avoiding angry or emotional outbursts; avoiding spreading rumors and/or pitting staff against each other 6.
-Time Management e.g., Consistent punctuality; completing tasks and assignments on time; refrain from giving or receiving inappropriate assistance 7.
-Teamwork and e.g., Placing the success of the team above self interest; not undermining the Diplomacy team; helping and supporting other team members; showing respect for all team members; remaining flexible and open to change; communicating with others to resolve problems 8.
-Respect e.g., Being polite to others; not using derogatory or demeaning terms 9.
-Patient Advocacy e.g., Not allowing personal bias or feelings to interfere with patient care; placing the needs of patients above self interest; protecting and respecting patient confidentiality and providing culturally sensitive patient care I 0.
-Responsibility and e.g., Accepting responsibility for own actions without excuses; coming prepared to Accountability class (theory and clinical settings); demonstrating that patient safety is the priority
+1. Integrity Consistent honesty; following the American Nurses Association Code of Ethics for Nurses; can be trusted with confidential information and the property of others; complete and accurate documentation of patient care and learning activities 2.
+Empathy Showing compassion for others; responding appropriately to the emotional response of patients and family members; demonstrating respect for other; demonstrating a calm, compassionate, and helpful demeanor toward those in need; being supportive and reassuring to others 3.
+Motivation and Confidence Taking initiative to complete assignments; taking initiative to improve and/or correct behavior; taking on and following through on tasks without constant supervision; showing enthusiasm for learning improvement; consistently striving for excellence in all aspects on patient care and professional activities; accepting constructive feedback in a positive manner; taking advantage of learning opportunities; demonstrating an awareness of strengths and limitations; maintaining an outward appearance of confidence in the patient's presence 4.
+Appearance and Personal Hygiene Consistently follows Professional Appearance Guidelines in the Student Handbook 5.
+Communications Speaking clearly; writing legibly; listening actively; adjusting communication strategies to various situations; expressing concerns using "I" statements; speaking directly to the person if you have a conflict; speaking up for own needs, not generalizing for a group; refraining from belittling or negative nonverbal messages, such as: eye rolling, raising eyebrows and/or making faces; avoiding constant criticism, scapegoating and/or fault-finding; avoiding angry or emotional outbursts; avoiding spreading rumors and/or pitting staff against each other 6.
+Time Management Consistent punctuality; completing tasks and assignments on time; refrain from giving or receiving inappropriate assistance 7.
+Teamwork and Diplomacy Placing the success of the team above self-interest; not undermining the team; helping and supporting other team members; showing respect for all team members; remaining flexible and open to change; communicating with others to resolve problems

+8. Respect Being polite to others; not using derogatory or demeaning terms 9.
+Patient Advocacy Not allowing personal bias or feelings to interfere with patient care; placing the needs of patients above self-interest; protecting and respecting patient confidentiality and providing culturally sensitive patient care I 0.
+Responsibility and Accountability Accepting responsibility for own actions without excuses; coming prepared to class (theory and clinical settings); demonstrating that patient safety is the priority in administering nursing care

-Inappropriate professional behaviors will result in initiation of Academic Deficiency contract with place for success, failure or dismissal depending on the severity of behavior
+Inappropriate professional behaviors will result in initiation of an Academic Deficiency notice or performance contract with a plan for success, failure or dismissal depending on the severity of behavior.